 It's not too early to ask your scouts what merit badges they would like to work on while at Summer Camp.
 In preparation, collect a prioritized list of merit badges from each scout planning to attend.
 This will simplify the process of making merit badge selections on the registration system run much smoother.
 Merit badge selections can be made in the registration system starting on April 15th starting at 7:00 p.m.
-Please note that the deposit (\$25) plus the first payment (\$200) needs to made before merit badge selections can be made for the scout.
+Please note that the deposit plus the first payment needs to made before merit badge selections can be made for the scout, or training selections for adult leaders.